gemnasium/migrate/README.md

 ...
 ```

 Why two files?
-This way you could still do sth like
+This way you could still do something like
 ``psql -f ./db/migrations/20060102150405_initial_plan_to_do_sth.up.sql`` and there is no
 need for any custom markup language to divide up and down migrations.
 Please note
 that the filename extension depends on the driver.